WSU-kduncan/ceg3120-cicd-jailennn/README-CI.md

 ## How to run a container from the newly built image

 To run a container of the docker image you jusr created, use the `docker run command` with some extra flags.
 Use the `-d` flag if you would like to run this container detached or in the background.
+Use the `-p` command to bind the container port to the port you would like to use on your system.
+You can also use the `--name` command to name the container something that you will remember instead of the random name given by docker.
+Lastly, put the name of the image you just created so that docker knows what image to run.
+After this, you should be able to use `docer ps` tp view the docker processes and see you container as up.